CPJ calls on US to press India's Modi to end media crackdown

 Prime Minister Modi of India, a strategic ally of the U.S., begins his state visit to the US on June 21.

-On Wednesday, June 14, CPJ convened an online panel, “India’s Press Freedom Crisis,” with opening remarks and moderation by Ginsberg alongside panelists Geeta Seshu, founding editor of the Free Speech Collective watchdog group; Anuradha Bhasin, executive editor of the Kashmir Times newspaper; and Shahina K.K., senior editor for Outlook magazine.
+On Wednesday, June 14, CPJ convened an online panel, India Press Freedom Crisis, with opening remarks and moderation by Ginsberg alongside panellists Geeta Seshu, founding editor of the Free Speech Collective watchdog group; Anuradha Bhasin, executive editor of the Kashmir Times newspaper; and Shahina K.K., senior editor for Outlook magazine.

-The panelists discussed the deterioration of press freedom over the last decade, with Seshu detailing the rise in censorship and “vicious” attacks on the media, while Shahina shared her ongoing battle to fight terrorism charges filed nearly 13 years ago by the Karnataka state government, then led by Modi’s BJP party, in retaliation for her investigative reporting.
+The panellists discussed the deterioration of press freedom over the last decade, with Seshu detailing the rise in censorship and vicious attacks on the media, while Shahina shared her ongoing battle to fight terrorism charges filed nearly 13 years ago by the Karnataka state government, then led by Modi BJP party, in retaliation for her investigative reporting.

 CPJ called on President Joe Biden, who is hosting Modi’s visit, to urge India to act on the following press freedom violations:

-— The ongoing detention of six journalists–Aasif Sultan, Gautam Navlakha, Sajad Gul, Fahad Shah, Rupesh Kumar Singh, and Irfan Mehraj–in retaliation for their work.
+The ongoing detention of six journalists–“Aasif Sultan, Gautam Navlakha, Sajad Gul, Fahad Shah, Rupesh Kumar Singh, and Irfan Mehraj”–in retaliation for their work.
 All have been targeted under draconian security laws, CPJ said.
-Shah faces trial on spurious terrorism charges in relation to a 2011 article published by his online magazine The Kashmir Walla.
+Shah faces trial on spurious terrorism charges about a 2011 article published by his online magazine The Kashmir Walla.
 The other five journalists remain in pretrial detention, it added.

-— The harassment of the domestic and foreign media, including routine raids and retaliatory income tax investigations launched into critical news outlets.
-In February, income tax authorities raided the BBC’s offices in Delhi and Mumbai after the government censored a critical documentary on Modi by the broadcaster.
+–The harassment of the domestic and foreign media, including routine raids and retaliatory income tax investigations launched into critical news outlets.
+In February, income tax authorities raided the BBC offices in Delhi and Mumbai after the government censored a critical documentary on Modi by the broadcaster.
 Foreign correspondents say they have faced increasing visa uncertainties, restricted access to several areas of the country, including Indian-administered Jammu and Kashmir, and even threats of deportation in retaliation for critical reporting in recent years.

 Digital media restrictions, including using the IT Rules, 2021, to censor critical journalism, including the BBC documentary on Modi.
 India led the world in internet shutdowns for the fifth year in 2022, impeding press freedom and the ability of journalists to work freely.